Still, I thought the idea might help someone out there...

 Note: I originally used it as pictured here, but found it to be more comfortable when I turned it around.
 It works much better in that position - you lift your toes UP slightly to click with the heel of your foot.
 The mouse as depicted, should be turned so the triangle (in my picture) is pointing towards you, and the hinges are toward your toes.
 I also put a piece of 2x8 under my feet (with only my heels resting on the mouse) so my feet are flat and fully supported in the resting position.
-Although even in this position, after a couple months, my ankles are still not happy, so this project is still a work in progress.
-The ideal solution would keep your feet flat on the floor.
+The concept needs a bit more work, the ideal solution would keep your feet flat on the floor.

 This is the basic design: [NOTE: The flip flops are not part of the device, they are just there for the picture, to illustrate where the feet go]

 SEE UPDATE ABOVE, this picture is no longer appropriate, imagine the flip flops turned around instead.

 It was built completely from scrap that happened to be in my workshop.
 Basically all it consists of are an old Microsoft roller mouse (which are notoriously reliable by the way, and can probably be found in thrift stores if you don't have one laying around), some scrap pieces of wood, hinges (can be taken from a trashed door, or you can use smaller hinges which are pretty cheap to buy from a hardware store), and some dual lock (which is basically the same as Velcro, only stronger - but you can also use Velcro which is cheaper) and some springs.